 Firefox also has its own version of private browsing.
 It’s been a go-to for tech enthusiasts for a long time, but how does its private browsing mode compare to the other big names?

-- If you bookmark a site whilst in a private window, it will remain in your list once you leave the browsing session
+- If you bookmark a site in a private window, it will remain on your list once you leave the browsing session.

 Also, Firefox’s private browsing mode does not protect you from malware installed on your computer.
-However, any cookies that are set in a private window are discarded at the end of your private browsing session.
+However, any cookies set in a private window are discarded at the end of your private browsing session, making it harder for websites to track you over a longer period of time.

-But this leaves us vulnerable to all sorts of nasty intruders, taking a peek at our browsing history and potentially targeting us for cybercrimes.
+Using any browser, whether private or not, without protection leaves us vulnerable to all sorts of nasty intruders taking a peek at our browsing history and potentially targeting us for cybercrimes.
+On top of that, a non-private browsing session gives you even less protection than a “private” window.

-So, what is your regular browsing window actually collecting on you?
+It’s important to know exactly what you’re dealing with before you go about your business online.
+What kind of information is your regular browsing window actually collecting on you?

 Chrome in normal mode

-Google is known for its extensive data collection of its users, from the sites you browse to even the physical locations that you visit.
+Google is known for its extensive data collection on its users, from the sites you browse to even the physical locations that you visit.

 Their basic browser mode states that it will store information locally on your computer, including: